Biblical Theology courses can be taken for Old Testament or New Testament credit but not for Systematic, Constructive and Historical Theology credit.

 This course provides an orientation to key issues in theological hermeneutics essential for the interpretation of the Bible and the study of theology.
 The course will describe ancient and contemporary reflection on hermeneutics as well as provide an opportunity for students to develop a hermeneutic appropriate for the study of Bible and theology within a confessional context.

-Note: This course is cross-listed as TH 700.
+Note: This course is cross-listed as THEO 700.